chemgymrl/chemgymrl/docs/reaction.md

 In addition to these plots, the reaction engine will also provide a vessel of the completed reaction which contains information on the updated thermodynamic variables, material dictionary, and solute dictionary after the reaction.
 This vessel is contained within a pickle file with the default name `reaction_vessel.pickle`.

-Lastly like in most openAI gym environments, once the step function is called the environment will return the state, reward, done indicator, and any additional parameters.